An Adversarial Collaboration about the Nerual Basis of Perception and Mental imagery

 Project Description

-We are seeking to recruit a Postdoctoral Research Associate to work on-site in Boston, Massachusetts.
-The candidate will perform research as part of a funded project on visual perception and mental imagery.
 This research will uses neuroimaging (fMRI), psychophysics (in person and online), computational modeling, and machine learning to arbitrate among competing hypotheses about the neural mechanisms of conscious awareness.
 This project is part of an adversarial collaboration funded by the Templeton World Charity Foundation (TWCF) through their Accelerating Research on Consciousness initiative to empirically evaluate different higher-order theories of consciousness.
 You can read more about this project following these links:

 Templeton Accelerating Research on Consciousness Initiative (Project 6)